Kafue National Park Safari Packages and Accommodation

 Kafue National Park was established in the 1950s by Norman Carr, a significant British-Rhodesian conservationist.
 This wonderous game reserve features some of the most pristine wilderness habitats in Zambia.
 Over the years, conservation efforts have doubled and dedicated, highly trained staff service the camps and manage the park.

-The park is brimming with mind-boggling biodiversity – 500 bird species, 20 different antelope, huge and small mammals, open plains, lush forests, lakes and dams.
-Track packs of the remarkable and rare African wild dog on both sides of the Kafue River and observe vital elephant herds frolicking in the water and swimming from bank to bank, their trunks acting as snorkels.
+Kafue Zambia is brimming with mind-boggling biodiversity – 500 bird species, 20 different antelope, huge and small mammals, open plains, lush forests, lakes and dams.
+Track packs of the remarkable and rare African Wild Dog on both sides of the Kafue River and observe robust Zambian elephant herds frolicking in the waters of the Kafue River.

 The Kafue River and its tributaries are home to pods of hippopotami and a few of the largest Nile crocodiles in southern Africa while safari lovers should scan the river banks for huge water monitors.
 Leopards lurk everywhere and beautiful cheetah occurs throughout this park, also a stronghold for prides of lions.
 Since 2005, the protected area has been considered a lion ‘conservation unit’, together with South Luangwa National Park.

-There are more than 500 recorded bird species including Pel’s fishing owl, black-cheeked lovebird, grey crowned crane, African finfoot, Böhm’s bee-eaters, paradise flycatchers, sunbirds, numerous kingfisher species and Zambia’s only endemic bird, Chaplin’s barbet.
-Busanga is one of the few known breeding sites for wattled cranes.
-There are also flocks of pelicans, many species of egrets and large gatherings of African openbill storks.
-Colonies of African skimmers are found on sandbars in the main rivers.
+There are more than 500 recorded bird species including Pel’s fishing owl, Black-cheeked lovebird, Grey crowned crane, African finfoot, Böhm’s bee-eaters, Paradise flycatchers, sunbirds, numerous kingfisher species and Zambia’s only endemic bird, Chaplin’s barbet.
+Busanga Plains in Kafue is also one of the few known breeding sites in Africa for wattled cranes.

 Family Safaris to Kafue National Park are Hot